ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-06-mixing-my-own-smoothies.md

 ![Green smoothie](/assets/images/IMG_0298.jpg)

 Definitely delicious but probably not that healthy.
-After enjoying the brown knockout you might want to take a little siesta and digest: :wink:
+After enjoying the brown knockout, you might want to take a little siesta and digest: :wink:

 - banana
 - dates